 - Scoring: the company uses signals to prioritize prospects.
 The Rodz Balance model combines signal nature and recency to automatically classify opportunities.

-- Intelligence: the company leverages signals predictively, anticipates needs, and adapts messaging in real time.
+- Intelligence: the company uses signals predictively, anticipates needs, and adapts messaging in real time.
 This is the stage where the 108 signal types, combined with 222 possible configurations, reach their full potential.

 Most companies sit between level 1 and 2.
-Rodz’s goal is to guide them to level 3.
+Rodz’s goal is to move them to level 3.

-To start leveraging this intelligence via the API, check out the getting started guide (authentication and first request) as well as the B2B contact enrichment guide for automating email and contact discovery.
+To start using this intelligence via the API, the getting started guide covers authentication and your first request.
+The B2B contact enrichment guide covers automating email and contact discovery.

 Frequently Asked Questions